 - 1. The maximum number of stages for cooking is 3. - 2.
-When selecting P10 (HIGH) power for the first stage, you may begin at step 2. - 3.
-When operating, two beeps will sound between each stage. - 4.
+When selecting P10 (HIGH) power for the first stage, you may skip step1. - 3.
+When operating, two beeps will sound between each stage.
+Five beeps will sound at the end of the entire sequence. - 4.
 Inverter turbo defrost, sensor or other auto features can not be used with 3 stage cooking.